 - Electronic devices such as tablets, phones and laptops are permitted

 - Daily/Weekly communication with Behavioral Health staff at service member’s station of duty

 - Canine therapy

 The majority of our treatment team served in the military or as a first responder prior to becoming trauma therapists.
 We speak your language and have seen the atrocities you've seen.

-Kim Whitman, LCSW, ABD
+Kim Whitman, LCSW, PhD Candidate